Trading Networks with Bilateral Contracts: Model

-Set-stable outcome are immune to deviations by \textit{sets} of firms, which can re-contract freely among themselves while keeping any of their existing contracts.
-Set-stable outcomes always exist in acyclic networks if choice functions are fully substitutable.
-In order to study more general contract networks, we first introduce trails of contracts.
+Stable outcomes are immune to deviations by sets of firms, which can re-contract freely among themselves while keeping any of their existing contracts.
+Stable outcomes always exist in acyclic networks if choice functions are fully substitutable.
+In order to study more general trading networks, we first introduce trails of contracts.